ravnhq/TS-Nederdy-Challanges/README.md

 The `getTemperatureSummary` function will be called any number of items with a date and city, and returns the temperature summary for taht day in that city.
 If there is no temperature data for taht day and city, return null.

-When you are finish the logic plear run the next command `yarn test` the test will return the correct answer if the functios are corrects
+When you have finished your challenge, please run the next command `yarn test` to make sure your code works as expected.

 Recomendation: for a better performance and clean code please run the command `yarn format` and `yarn lint`